 Trump and his advisor Steve Bannon took advantage, blasting through the door cracked open by Perot a quarter-century earlier, winning big in rural areas and the Rust Belt hit hard by globalization.
 This will continue to complicate traditional partisan alignments because politicians, by and large, are aware that globalization is probably a net gain for Americans, but there are economic pockets that lose and they’re vocal and angry.
 It’s tempting to appeal to those voters and those voters deserve to be heard.
 Steelworkers can argue that if farmers get subsidies and bankers get bailouts, why shouldn’t they get to “level the playing field” with protective tariffs?
 You can sympathize with their need for a steady paycheck if not their use of the term level (tariffs artificially unlevel the playing field).

 One point of TPP was to check China’s growing hegemony in Asia by striking agreements with its neighbors but not them, pressuring them by surrounding them with American trading partners and potential allies.
 With the TPP, North America was, in effect, signaling China that they could do business elsewhere in Asia (of course, the TPP’s strongest proponents still intended to do a lot of business with China, just on better terms).
+The TPP provided the option of converting to A-B-C (anyone but China) supply chains if necessary for military purposes.
 When Trump pulled out of the TPP he lost leverage vis-à-vis China, weakening America’s negotiating position.

 Consistent with his campaign promises, Trump started a tit-for-tat tariff war with China, hoping that America could absorb the short-term damage long enough to outlast China and force them to back down.
-He slapped a 10-25% import duty on nearly half of the products shipping to the U.S. and China retaliated with tariffs on American agricultural exports.
-China also cut off plastic recycling.
+He slapped a 10-25% import duty on nearly half of the products shipping to the U.S. (including dishwashers and solar panels) and China retaliated with tariffs on American agricultural exports.
+China also cut off recycling for all but cleaned plastics in 2017.
 Chinese-American trade is the world’s largest and most important exchange and the ensuing trade war was the biggest in history.

 There’s no good reason for China and the U.S. to start a military war — and that would likely destroy each country’s economy, at least temporarily — but many Americans aren’t comfortable with potentially being surpassed as the world’s #1 economic and military power, even though China’s population is 4x larger than America’s.
 Some analysts see a new Sino-American cold war brewing and are hoping to avoid a Thucydides Trap scenario whereby the two countries stumble into an unnecessary war just because China is growing at a faster rate than the U.S. (as was ancient Athens in relation to Sparta, described by the historian Thucydides in History of the Peloponnesian War).
 The “China Model” of state-owned enterprises mixed with private entrepreneurship is also one Americans would prefer to see fail.
 Led by Deng Xiaoping in the ’80s and Xi Jinping (2012- ), China’s communist party planned the economy years in advance and retained control of natural resources and energy while privatizing most other businesses.
-American companies, as opposed to politicians, don’t really care about China’s system so much as the billion+ potential customers (and workers) that live there.
+Americans drank their own Kool-Aid® about how China’s modernizing economy would naturally open up their political system to more democracy, etc., but it never happened.
+American companies, meanwhile, didn’t really care about China’s system so much as the billion+ potential customers (and workers) that lived there.
+New York Times economist Thomas Friedman wrote that “Beijing placated us by buying more Boeings, beef and soybeans.”

 Gary Cohn tried to arrange a meeting between Trump and American end-users of steel and aluminum — those that would be driven out of business or lose money with steel tariffs — but Trump refused and raised tariffs, leading to Cohn’s resignation.
 The nationalists won the debate.
 Bannon told PBS Frontline that Trump’s view of Chinese trade as purely bad for America was his only fully-formed worldview when he came into office and that he’d learned it almost exclusively by watching journalist Lou Dobbs for years on CNN then FOX.
 In the 1980s, as a celebrity real estate mogul, Trump directed most of his ire toward Japan, but he’d transferred his focus to China by 2000.
 Bannon and Trump saw American manufacturing as having grown weak, while economists saw it as strong but increasingly automated, providing fewer jobs.